Gametrics/standards/grc.md

 - The history list **MUST** be in chronological order, oldest events first.
 - Each event **MUST** be comma-separated.
-- If a service history entry is invalidated or duplicated by a later event, such as the same component being replaced twice, the earlier entry **SHOULD** be removed.
+- If a service history entry is invalidated or duplicated by a later event, such as the same component being replaced twice, the earlier entry **MUST** be removed.
 - Code creators **MUST NOT** add new service history items that they did not either personally perform or have performed on their behalf, unless a specific record of the repair or modification is consulted, such as an invoice.

 ### Date of Service